serokell/frontend-task/Task.md

 ### Code

-* Project contains one file with page's HTML, one file with page's JS and styles with the main file and imported components styles.
-No external libraries used (jQuery, Bootstrap, etc.)
+* Project contains HTML file with layout, JS (preferably TS) file with required DOM event listeners and CSS (preferably SCSS) file with styles
+* No external libraries used (jQuery, Bootstrap, etc.)
 * BEM methodology is used for the naming of class elements (`block__element-modifier`)
 * Code is formatted according to the [Google JavaScript Style Guide](https://google.github.io/styleguide/jsguide.html)